top of page

 Step 2: Informal Review with Tyler

 You can request a one-on-one review with the company that assessed your property.
-Bring documents and questions — but know that this step is optional and often limited in scope.
+Bring documents and questions.
+However, note that this step is optional and often limited in scope.

 Step 3: Formal Appeal with the County

 If you still disagree, you can file a formal appeal with the Lackawanna County Board of Assessment Appeals.
-This is where having legal representation can make a big difference.
+This is where having legal representation can make a significant difference.

 Final Thoughts

 This reassessment is not about raising taxes.
 It’s about ensuring fairness by aligning property assessments with their true market values.
-As you review your tentative assessment, remember that it doesn’t necessarily reflect your future tax bill.
-The county’s goal is to correct decades of outdated assessments and give us all a clearer, more accurate view of our property’s value.
+While reviewing your tentative assessment, remember that it doesn’t necessarily reflect your future tax bill.
+The county’s goal is to correct decades of outdated assessments and provide a clearer view of property values.

-So, while the new numbers might be shocking, they’re just part of the larger process of ensuring that everyone pays their fair share based on the current market value of their properties.
+So, even if the new numbers are shocking, they are part of ensuring that everyone pays their fair share based on current market values.
 Don’t worry about taxes going up just yet.
-The key thing is that this reassessment helps ensure a more accurate, equitable property tax system for the future.
+The key takeaway is that this reassessment aids in creating a more accurate, equitable property tax system for the future.

-If you have any concerns about your new assessments or would like assistance in reviewing your property’s value, feel free to reach out.
+If you have concerns about your new assessments or would like assistance in reviewing your property’s value, please reach out.
 Let’s navigate this process together.
-While this reassessment brings new values, you have the same rights.
-“Be smart.
+Remember, “Be smart.
 Call Hart.”

 Comments